 Climate: Bangkok enjoys a tropical climate which is influenced by seasonal monsoon winds.

 Transport: The best way to get around Bangkok is by Skytrain or Metro, which is fast, affordable and easily navigable for visitors.
 The city also offers an extensive network of buses.

-Whether you visit Tokyo for a day or a week, you’ll be left longing to return and to explore this magical city even further.
+Whether you visit Bangkok for a day or a week, you’ll be left longing to return and explore this magical city even further.